Howie Rose

 Howard Jeffrey Rose (born February 13, 1954) is an American sportscaster.
-He is currently a radio broadcaster for the New York Mets on WCBS.
+He is a radio broadcaster for the New York Mets on WHSQ.
 Previously, Rose called play-by-play for the New York Rangers and New York Islanders.

 Early life

 Rose was born in the New York City borough of Brooklyn to a Jewish family.
 Rose's father, an avid New York Yankees fan, encouraged his baseball fandom.
 When the New York Mets moved into Shea Stadium in 1964, Rose became a regular attendee at games.
 He attended PS 205Q (The Alexander Graham Bell School), Benjamin N. Cardozo High School in Bayside, Queens, and graduated from Queens College in 1977.
 He lives in Woodbury on Long Island with his wife and two daughters.

 Career

 Rose started his career doing sports updates on New York City-based Sports Phone, a telephone dial-in service, during the mid-1970s, which led to sports updates on news radio station WCBS-AM through the early 1980s.